AliDehbansiahkarbon/ChatGPTWizard/README.md

 Using the class view you have your class list with some functionalitis in a popup menu.
-It is also possible to use your custom command based on the selected class in the TreeView, in this case `@Class` will represent the selected class in your custom command, if you don's use @Class the selected class' source will be attached to the end of your command, just pay attention there will be some limitations, because at the moment it's not possible to send thousand of lines through the API request.
+It is also possible to use your custom command based on the selected class in the TreeView, in this case `@Class` will represent the selected class in your custom command, if you don's use `@Class` the selected class' source will be attached to the end of your command, just pay attention there will be some limitations, because at the moment it's not possible to send thousands of lines through the API request.

 Please mind that it is best to use this feature for small classes. due to API limitation you cannot send a class with several thousand lines of code in a question.